-The certificate requires 25 credit hours of graduate course work and 12 credit hours in a field placement that focuses on work with and/or on behalf of populations impacted by the legal system.
+The certificate requires 11 credit hours of graduate/law course work and 12 credit hours in a field placement that focuses on work with and/or on behalf of populations impacted by the legal system.
 (Note: All graduate certificates require 3 credit hours (1 course) over and above that which is required for the MSSW program.)

 - Four (4) credit hours that will be taken during the generalist year of the MSSW program:

-- LAW 990 – Structure and Operation of the American Legal System, 2 credit hours
+- LAW 990 – Legal Research, Writing, and Analysis for the Non-JD Student, 2 credit hours

-- Nine (9) credit hours that will be taken during the concentration year of the MSSW program:
+- Seven (7) credit hours that will be taken during the concentration year of the MSSW program:

 - SOWK 573, Forsensic Social Work, 3 credit hours

-- Two electives (6 credit hours) from the College of Law.
+- Two electives from the College of Law (2 credit hours each, totalling 4 credit hours).
 Students may choose from the following courses: